Skip to Content

 Distillation

-The distillation process entails boiling of water in one chamber and then capturing the water vapor from the boiling water in another chamber.
+The distillation process entails boiling water in one chamber and then capturing the water vapor from the boiling water in another chamber.
 The water vapor is then cooled down, ending up with pure distilled water, while the contaminants, including fluoride, are left behind in the first chamber.

 Distillation is very effective in removing fluoride and other heavy metals from drinking water, but its main demerit is it requires a lot of energy.
 It is, therefore, not a very ideal solution for a household.